TheStaticTurtle/website_blog/content/posts/20231030_aodns/index.md

 ## Storing the data

 As I said, the plan is to store the audio data in TXT queries.
-To keep everything compatible with the outside world, I choose to store the data as ascii.
-There are a few options:
+To keep everything compatible with the outside world, I choose to store the data as ASCII.
+There's also some option to consider here:

 | Algorithm | Input size | Output size | Ratio |
 |-----------|------------|-------------|-------|